List of Michael Schenker band members

 Michael Schenker is a German hard rock and heavy metal guitarist who began his career as the lead guitarist in Scorpions and UFO.
 Since his second departure from Scorpions in 1979, he has primarily focused on his own eponymous bands, namely the Michael Schenker Group (from 1979 to 1984, 1996 to 2011, and since 2020), the McAuley Schenker Group (from 1986 to 1993), Michael Schenker's Temple of Rock (from 2011 to 2016) and Michael Schenker Fest (from 2016 to 2020).
-The current members of his solo band are vocalist Ronnie Romero, rhythm guitarist and keyboardist Steve Mann, bassist Barend Courbois, and drummer Bodo Schopf.
+The current members of his solo band are keyboardist and rhythm guitarist Steve Mann, bassist Barend Courbois, drummer Bodo Schopf, and vocalist Erik Grönwall.